WANDEX/dwm/README.md

 ## About .diff patch files included inside patch/ dir

-Almost all patches contain changes and are not original, many **.diff** files are merged because the same parts of the files are being edited.
+Almost all patches contain changes and are not original, many **.diff** files are merged because the same parts of the files were been affected.

 That is why I have included links to the original patch pages to make it easier to find them.